Diocese of Viseu

-The Portuguese Catholic diocese of Viseu (Dioecesis Visensis) is a suffragan of the archdiocese of Braga.
-Its see at Viseu is in the Centro Region.
+The Diocese of Viseu (Dioecesis Visensis) is a Latin Church diocese of the Catholic church in Portugal.
+It is a suffragan of the archdiocese of Braga.
+Its episcopal seat is in Viseu Cathedral in the Centro Region.
 The current bishop is António Luciano dos Santos Costa.

 History

 The see at Viseu dates from the sixth century and including the doubtful prelates, and those elected but not confirmed, it has had eighty- three bishops.
 The list begins with Remissol (572-585) who attended the Second Council of Braga, but was exiled by the Arian King Leovigild.
 Tunila succeeded him and abjured Arianism at the Third Council of Toledo; bishops of Viseu were present at the fourth, sixth, eighth, twelfth, and thirteenth councils of Toledo.

 There was a vacancy of fifteen years from 665 to 680; Theofredo was bishop in 693.
 Then, following the Muslim conquest, Viseu remained without a bishop for nearly two centuries.
 Theodomiro assisted at the consecration of the church of Santiago de Compostela in 876, and at the Council of Oviedo in 877 and was followed by Gundemiro in 905.
 In this century Vizseu was under Islamic rule for 76 years, and at first had no bishop, but afterwards its prelates, Gomes and Sisnando (1020-1064), resided in Oviedo.
 From 1110 to 1144 the diocese was governed by priors appointed by the bishops of Coimbra, in virtue of a Bull of Pope Paschal II; among them was Saint Theotonius, afterwards patron of the city.
 The line of bishops began again with Odorio.

 Nicolau (1192), a future canon regular, studied in Paris and there met the future Pope Innocent III, who after his election to the papacy received him at Rome and recommended him to the queen for his learning and modesty.
 Martinho was appointed in 1230; after his death the see remained vacant until 1250, when Pedro Gonçalves was confirmed in it.
 Matheus I (1254) took part in the long conflicts between Crown and Church, which had begun in the reign of King Afonso II, and in defence of ecclesiastical immunities went with other bishops to Rome, dying at Viterbo.
 After eight years, during which Portugal was under interdicts, Matheus II filled the see, and he was followed by Egas I (1259), an active reformer, and Martinho II (1313).
 This prelate carried out important work in the cathedral, which dates at least from 830, when King Ferdinand the Great recaptured the city from the Moors; it was almost reconstructed early in the twelfth century.
 Gonçalo de Figueiredo (1323), who had been married before entering Church service, is remembered as the founder of many noble families; his successor Miguel Vivas (1330) served as chancellor to Afonso IV.